XiaotongNi/toric-code-neural-decoder/README.md

 # toric-code-neural-decoder

+** To use the code, you are suggested to use Tensorflow r1.10-r1.12 **

 The corresponding preprint: https://arxiv.org/abs/1809.06640.
 A very brief description of toric code can be found [here](https://xiaotongni.github.io/2018/11/16/classical-description-toric-code/).
 It's mainly for people without a background of quantum information.